polla-fattah/polla-fattah.github.io/_posts/2023-03-09-AI-Opportunities-In-Industry.md

 ---
 layout: post
 title: "AI Opportunities In Industry"
-subtitle: ""
+subtitle: "Exploring the potential of artificial intelligence in transforming industrial processes"
-excerpt: "In Kurdistan Region, we have started to adopt this process too.
-Particularly in our department, Software Engineering department we are more than enthusiastic about this process"
+excerpt: "Artificial Intelligence is revolutionizing industries across the globe, and the Kurdistan Region is uniquely positioned to capitalize on these transformative opportunities in manufacturing, oil & gas, and agriculture."
-date: 2022-09-09 23:45:13 -0400
+date: 2023-03-09 23:45:13 -0400
-background: "/img/posts/2022-09-09-Bologna-Process/background.png"
+background: "/img/posts/2023-03-09-AI-Opportunities-In-Industry/background.jpg"
-categories: ["Education", "University"]
+categories: ["AI", "Technology", "Industry"]
 author: "Polla Fattah"
 usemathjax: false
-published: false
+published: true
 ---
 <style>
   video {